Griffinwzf/learngit/readme.txt

 Git has a mutable index called stage
 Git tracks changes of files.
 github have created.
-creating a new branch is quick
+creating a new branch is quick.
+Creating to a new branch "featurel"